willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 **Notes:**

+> [!NOTE]
-**1:** If you are installing on a rpi without Klipper and printer attached the install will not be able to find the Klipper "config" directory where the `KlipperScreen.conf` and `mmu_klipperscreen.conf` should be placed.
+> If you are installing on a rpi without Klipper and printer attached the install will not be able to find the Klipper "config" directory where the `KlipperScreen.conf` and `mmu_klipperscreen.conf` should be placed.
 To fix this, specify a `-c <config_dir>` option to the install line and specify a valid directory where KlipperScreen is expecting to see its config files.

-**2:**
+> [!NOTE]
-Expert Tip: The last step of running './install_ks -g <num_gates>' can be run many times.. if you customize the MMU part of the KlipperScreen menu and want to make use of the "replicator" function that will automatically replicate menu options for the configured number of gates, you can edit menus.conf and reference the templating there.
+> Expert Tip: The last step of running './install_ks -g <num_gates>' can be run many times.. and sometimes is needed after an update to install new images or update menu structure.
+If you customize the MMU part of the KlipperScreen menu and want to make use of the "replicator" function that will automatically replicate menu options for the configured number of gates, you can edit menus.conf and reference the templating there.

 Note that the base KlipperScreen is up-to-date (and I will continue to merge with master every 2 weeks) with changes in the original but also includes extra menu functionality that can be used in the creation of your custom menus.
 See the generated ercf_klipperscreen.conf for clues!